ShailChoksi/chatbot/src/data/leela.md

 - Whats the hardware this is running on?
 - Which GPU is this running on
 - Hardware specs
+- What are the hardware specifications
+- What cpu and gpu do you run on
+- What OS are you running
+- What operating system are you running this on

 ## intent:weight_id
 - is leela very self-conscious about her weights?